 Although Gosier's history has been relatively peaceful, not everything has come easy to the people who have made this town their home throughout the centuries.
 Control of the Guadeloupe changed hands multiple times, slavery played an important role in making Gosier the town it is today, and the ebb and flow of different agricultural movements have helped and hindered the economy.
 Many of Gosier's important landmarks and attractions speak to all of these issues, and at least a few of them should be on your list of things to see during your visit.

-An alternative landmark could be The Bitasyon.
+A second choice is The Bitasyon.
 It's a museum near the center of Gosier.
 Opened in October of 2008 this museum is all about the history of royalty and throughout guests will be treated to exhibits of royal clothing throughout antiquity, plus scenes of life in the first half of the 20th century.

 St John Perse Museum: St-John Perse Museum is both historical colonial home and tribute to poet and Nobel laureate Alexis Léger, who was also known as Saint John Perse.
 He grew up just down the street from this home, and today, his collected works as well as a recreation of his home can be found at the museum.